Vacation rentals in Albuquerque

 Lilys Old Town Loft Casita

 Enchanting Private Casita in the heart of Albuquerque's Historic Old Town, with all the charm and character you would expect in Old Town.
 Two minute walk to the central plaza, shops, and galleries.
 20+ restaurants and cafes within a half mile, less than 5 minute stroll to most.
-And, the following Albuquerque museums are all less than 400 yards from our casita.
-HOT TUB, private balcony, wifi, kitchen, laundry, everything you need for a cozy comfy stay in Old Town!
+And, the following Albuquerque museums are all a few hundred yards from our casita.
+HOT TUB access, private balcony, wifi, kitchen, laundry, everything you need for a cozy comfy stay in Old Town!

 Popular amenities for Albuquerque vacation rentals